 Frame buffer size is the total amount of system memory allocated solely for the onboard graphics controller.
 MS-DOS, for example, will use only this memory for display.
-Options are:32MB+2MB for GTT~ 480MB+2MB for GTT.
+Options are: 32MB+2MB for GTT $\sim 480MB+2MB$ for GTT.
 (Default: 64MB+2MB for GTT)

-(Note) This item is present only if you install a CPU that supports this feature.
+(Note) This item is present only when you install a CPU that supports this feature.
 For more information about Intel CPUs' unique features, please visit Intel's website.